Cornish Rex: Breed Profile, Personality & Care

 Care

 Grooming a Cornish Rex is famously easy.
-The single-layer coat sheds very little and only needs a gentle once-weekly stroke with a soft brush or a chamois cloth.
+The single-layer coat sheds very little and needs only a gentle, once-weekly stroke with a soft brush or a chamois cloth.
 Heavy-handed brushing can break the delicate waves, so a light touch is best.

 History